freeradical13/freeradical13.github.io/index.md

 #### DNA Replication

 [DNA Polymerase][] reads a strand of DNA in the 3' to 5' direction to create a complementary strand of DNA by adding nucleotides to the 3' end of the new strand.

+#### DNA Repair

+There are mechanisms to repair various types of DNA damage.

+Examples of damage:

+* Ultraviolet light photons (UVB and UVC) may cause two consecutive pyrimidine bases (TT [most common] or CC) to create an unneeded covalent bond called a [pyrimidine dimer][] because of the less stable single ring bases than purines.
+The additional covalent bond can disrupt replication.

+Types of repair:

+* In some organisms, light-activated [Photolyases][] break pyrimidine dimer bonds.
+* [Nucleotide Excision Repair][] fixes damage in one strand such as pyrimidine dimers by removing the damaged bases and then using DNA polymerase to recreate the removed portion from the complementary strand.
+* [Base Excision Repair][] fixes damage to single bases such as oxidation by removing the bases and then using DNA polymerase to recreate them.
+* [DNA Mismatch Repair][] fixes wrongly inserted, deleted or mismatched bases created during DNA replication.

 ### Genes